 Vests are great because they don’t restrict your arms

-For ladies, the Irideon Crossrails Vest gives the additional glow of 80 grams of polyfill and is water-resistant and breathable.
-For those days at the barn, it even has an MP3 string loop.
+For ladies, the Irideon Quilted Vest is both water-resistant and breathable.
+I also love that for days at the barn (or on a ride, if you like), it even has an MP3 string loop for your headphones.

-The Outback Trading Unisex Sawbuck Vest for men gives solid warmth with an overwhelming, 12oz water-resistant oilskin texture.
-Obviously, if you need the highest quality in warm vests, the Techniche Iongear Battery-Powered Heating Vest is the best choice with its flexible warmth settings.
+For men, the Outback Trading Co Sawbuck Vest gives reliable warmth with a heavy, 12oz water-resistant oilskin fabric.
+Obviously, if you need the highest quality in warm vests, the HyperKewl Techniche Iongear Battery Powered Heating Vest is the best choice, with its adjustable heat settings.

-These vests are not just great and help hold in body warm, but also have heaps of pockets so you can protect your mobile phone and also store treats for your horse.
+These vests aren’t just comfortable and help hold in body heat, but they also have many pockets so you can keep your mobile phone safe and store treats for your horse.

 Don’t forget your feet!

-Weighty socks are the next fundamental that you’ll need for winter outbuilding work and riding.
+Weighty socks are the next fundamental that you’ll need for winter barn work and riding.

 Frostbitten toes are a genuine risk when the temperatures drop.

-Another option is the Horze Unisex Winter Logo Socks are made with a Thermolite texture mix, offering warmth without bulk.
+Another option is the Horze Clara Winter Socks.
+These are made with a Thermolite texture mix, offering warmth without bulk.

-Winter appraised riding boots are great in light of the fact that they won’t be demolished in the mud or snow and they have better footing to help prevent slipping on the ice and snow.
-This means that they have extra protection and are water-resistant.
+I would also recommend getting a pair of winter riding boots.
+These are great because they won’t be demolished in the mud or snow and they have better footing, which will help prevent you slipping on the ice and snow.

-While leather is more conventional, engineered materials are much less demanding to keep up and are generally less costly.
-The Mountain Horse Active Winter Rider Boot is accessible for both men and ladies, and features an unreal fleece (it’s so warm and comfy!) with water-resistant manufactured material.
+While leather is more conventional for riding boots, engineered materials are much less demanding to keep up and are generally less costly.
+The Mountain Horse Active Winter Riding Boot is available for both men and ladies, and features an unreal fleece (it’s so warm and comfy!) with water-resistant manufactured material.